WordPress/gutenberg/docs/designers-developers/developers/slotfills/README.md

 ```

 This new Slot is then exposed in the editor.
-The example below is from core and represents the Status & Visibility panel.
+The example below is from core and represents the Status & visibility panel.

 As we can see, the `<PluginPostStatusInfo.Slot>` is wrapping all of the items that will appear in the panel.
 Any items that have been added via the SlotFill ( see the example above ), will be included in the `fills` parameter and be displayed between the `<PostAuthor/>` and `<PostTrash/>` components.